svalinn/DAGMC/doc/install/dependencies.rst

 MOAB installation
 ~~~~~~~~~~~~~~~~~

-As of DAGMC version 3.2, MOAB version 5.1.0 or higher is required.
+As of DAGMC version 3.2, a MOAB version between 5.1.0 and 5.3.0 is required.
 The following
 commands can be used to download MOAB from its `source repository <MOAB_>`_ and
 set it up for building.
 ::